Lasers for cellulite: do they work?

 This takes us to the next point.
 With cellfina you can only release the cellulite anchoring fibres one at a time.
 Given that cellulite legs have hundreds of those anchors, not just 25, it is obvious that only a small amount of them will be released.

-(If all of them were released, then you would be left with no anchoring points to keep your skin in place at all and it would simply slide on your body.
+(If all of the collagen fibre bands were cut-off, then you would be left with no anchoring points to keep your skin in place at all and it would simply slide on your body.
 Not a good image…)

-And there is one more thing: cellfina realistically only works on a few dozens of the hundreds of large, DEEP HYPODERMAL ANCHORS, the ones that cause the deep cellulite indentations.
+And there is one more thing: cellfina realistically only works on a couple of dozens of the hundreds of large, deep hypodermal anchors, the ones that cause the deep cellulite indentations.
 That is what cellulite experts call deep cellulite.

 For those thousands of small but annoying cellulite bumps, cellfina does nothing, as those bumps are part of the hypodermis and dermis itself, not part of the superficial subcutaneous adipose tissue where cellfina works.

-So ALL these thousands of smaller bumps will continue to exist after cellfina surgery.
+So ALL these hundreds/thousands of smaller bumps will continue to exist after cellfina surgery.

 All in all, this laser cellulite procedure is destined for the really desperate with really, really bad cellulite indentations.
-For those people, cellfina will make those deep, bad cellulite indentations disappear, and in that case perhaps the resulting skin wobbliness is better than the cellulite bumps - as long as one doesn't move or shake their thighs too much.
+For those people, cellfina will make those deep, bad cellulite indentations disappear.
+In that case perhaps the resulting skin wobbliness is better than the cellulite bumps - as long as one doesn't move or shake their thighs too much.

 LLLT, non-surgical “laser lipo”, “fat melting” and cellulite